sbl-sdsc/mmtf-pyspark/docs/WindowsInstallation.md

     pip install ./mmtf-pyspark/
     ```

-If there are any errors installing package, try upgrading your pip by:
+If there are any errors installing the package, try grading pip by:

 ```
 pip install --upgrade pip